httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 A prefix of a List Structured Field consisting of the first N members in the field's value (where N is an integer greater than 0 and less than or equal to the number of members in the List) is identified by the parameter `prefix` with the value of N as an integer.

-A list prefix value is canonicalized by applying the serialization algorithm described in {{Section 4.1.1 of RFC8941}} on a List containing only the first N members as specified in the list prefix, in the order they appear in the original List.
+A list prefix value is canonicalized by applying the serialization algorithm described in [Section 4.1.1 of RFC8941](#RFC8941) on a List containing only the first N members as specified in the list prefix, in the order they appear in the original List.

 ### Canonicalization Examples